+Mr Tan holds a Bachelor of Accountancy (Honours) degree from Nanyang Technological University, Singapore and is a member of the Institute of Singapore Chartered Accountants.
 Mr Tan joined the Group in October 2013 as the Managing Director of Baker Engineering Pte.
 Ltd. ("Baker Engineering").
 In October 2018, Mr Tan was further appointed Managing Director of Sea Deep Shipyard Pte.
 Ltd. ("Sea Deep") and its wholly owned subsidiary, Sea Hercules Cranes Pte.
 Ltd. Mr Tan is responsible for Baker Engineering and Sea Deep Group's overall management and operations.